MonBoza/roboger/README.md

 ## Description

  This application gives the user the opportunity to select any number and in return their result is an array of numbers with a few substitutions made by me.
- * Example: I changed the number 1 to "right shoe", 3 to "would you be mine?", 6 to "left shoe", 8 to "could you be mine?", 9 to "Beyonce"
+ * Example: I changed the number 1 to "Beyonce", 3 to "would you be mine?", 6 to "left shoe", 8 to "could you be mine?", 9 to "right shoe"
  * If a user chooses the number 9 the result will be "0 , Right shoe , 2 , would you be mine? , 4 , 5 , left shoe , 7 , could you be mine? , Beyonce"".
  * Try it out at http://monboza.github.io/roboger/